purpose of business is to create a customer, the business enterprise has two–and only two–basic functions: marketing and innovation.

 - How soon does the prospect plan to make a buying decision?

 - Is the contact the individual with decision-making authority?

-Your website, blog, social media channels and individual interactions all play a role in collecting this data.
-There are literally hundreds of data collection points and the challenge is understanding what, when, why and how to collect this data and transform it into actionable information.
+Your digital communication channels and individual interactions all play a role collecting data.
+There are literally hundreds of data collection points and the challenge is understanding what, when, why and how to collect to data and transform it into actionable information.